No products in the cart.

 Dog Training Camp

 Not only will you greatly improve your dog’s training, you’ll understand why your dog does what he does.
 Knowledge is power and by gaining valuable insight into how your dog thinks and perceives the world, you will become a better dog owner, a better trainer and ultimately enjoy a much better relationship with your canine friend.
-Your dog will thank you for coming to camp!
+Your dog will thank you for coming to Dog Camp!

-Several of our sessions will take place at the That’s My Dog! training facility but we will also be hiking and enjoying the parks and beautiful outdoor regions surrounding Dubuque, IA.
+Several of our sessions will take place at the That’s My Dog! training facility but we will also be enjoying the parks and beautiful outdoor regions surrounding Dubuque, IA.
 If you haven’t visited this little gem of a city on the mighty Mississippi you will be pleasantly surprised.

 Who should attend?